asthapant/handbook/README2.md

 **How does it work ?**

 Since this is a 4-bit counter, we need to consider 16 stated of the clock.
-The flip flops are negative edge trigerred, so we consider falling edges for the change in the timing diagram.
+The flip flops are negative edge triggered, so we consider falling edges for the change in the timing diagram.

 Starting from output of the first F/F (Q<sub>0</sub>), initially it is 0 and it remains 0 till the first falling edge, then it is complemented due to toggling and remains high till the next falling edge, then again low and so on.